Residents of the Bluegrass State are required to carry the following minimum liability insurance limits:

 - $50,000 bodily injury liability coverage per incident

-Since Kentucky is a no-fault state, you're also required to purchase your policy with at least $10,000 in Personal injury protection (PIP).
+Since Kentucky is a no-fault state, you're also required to purchase your policy with at least $10,000 in personal injury protection (PIP) coverage.
 This pays for post-accident medical expenses (and more) for drivers on your policy and any passengers, regardless of who caused the accident.